arijitcodes/TheNerdStore-Backend/README.md

 NOTE: This is a demo project.
 There can be a lot of more features and functionalities that could be added with this.

 <hr>

+This project is uploaded to display my work.
+So there will be no setup instructions provided here.

 #